 Sustainable vanilla grown by small-scale farmers

 To us, quality and taste are of the utmost importance.
 With our partners, we work every day to ensure that we can offer our customers the best possible product.
 Each vanilla bean is handpicked and selected with care to ensure the highest quality.
 Our vanilla is dark brown with amber and almost black reflections.
-It has an exquisite aroma and fragrance with earthy notes of plum.
-We aim for a minimum of 2%+ vanillin content in both our gourmet and extraction grade beans.
+It has an exquisite aroma with earthy notes of plum.
+We aim for a minimum of 2% vanillin content in both our gourmet and premium vanilla.

 Why taste our vanilla?